 Tilly’s role is to maintain, nurture and develop collaborations with the Biosciences eastern and central Africa – International Livestock Research Institute (BecA-ILRI Hub) and other partners in East Africa under ACACIA (Alliance for Accelerated Crop Improvement in Africa).

-She is based at the BecA-ILRI Hub in Nairobi, Kenya where she acts as an ambassador for the John Innes Centre, organises joint training events, provides support for JIC faculty collaborating in the region and supports African researchers working at the BecA-ILRI Hub.
+She is based at the BecA-ILRI Hub in Nairobi, Kenya where she acts as an ambassador for the John Innes Centre, organises joint training events, provides support collaborations in the region and African researchers working at the BecA-ILRI Hub.

 One of the main capacity building events Tilly co-ordinates is AfriPlantSci, a two week masterclass for early career researchers in Africa covering a range of topics in Plant Science.

 Tilly also works on the Engineering Nitrogen Symbiosis for Africa (ENSA) project to explore the root microbiome of Maize grown in African soils, and the role of the symbiosis pathway in recruiting endophytes to its roots.